-We conclude this section with a geometric construction that we will use several times in the following.\\ We consider the curvature flow of network $\SS_t$ in a strictly convex set $\Omega$, with fixed end--points $\{P^1, P^2,\dots, P^l\}$ on $\partial\Omega$, in a maximal time interval $[0,T)$.
-We recall that as the curves composing the network are at least $C^2$ and the boundary points are fixed, at each $P^r$ both the velocity and the curvature are zero, namely, the compatibility conditions of order two (see definition~\ref{2compcond}) are satisfied.\\ For every end--point $P^i$, we define the ``symmetrized'' networks ${\mathbb{H}}^i_t$ each one obtained as the union of $\mathbb{S}_t$ with its reflection $\mathbb{S}^{R_i}_t$ with respect to $P^i$.
-As the domain $\Omega$ is strictly convex and $\mathbb{S}_t$ is inside $\Omega$, this operation clearly does not introduce self--intersections in the union ${\mathbb{H}}^i_t=\mathbb{S}_t\cup\mathbb{S}^{R_i}_t$ and the number of triple junctions of ${\mathbb{H}}^i_t$ is exactly twice the number of $\SS_t$.

-Every network ${\mathbb{H}}^i_t$ is a regular network and the flow is still in $C^{2,1}$, thanks to the compatibility conditions of order two satisfied at $P^i$.
-The evolution is clearly symmetric with respect to $P^i$.
-If we have that the flow $\mathbb{S}_t$ is smooth then also all the flows ${\mathbb{H}}^i_t$ are smooth (see Definition~\ref{ncompcond}).

-\subsection{Regularity without ``vanishing'' of curves}
+\subsection{Regularity without vanishing of curves}

-We assume that the lengths of all the curves of the network are uniformly positively bounded from below, hence the maximum of the modulus of the curvature goes to $+\infty$, as $t\to T$.
+Let $T<+\infty$ be the maximal time of existence and assume that the lengths of all the curves of the network are uniformly positively bounded from below, hence as $t\to T$ the maximum of the modulus of the curvature goes to $+\infty$.
 We are going to show that if {\bf{M1}} holds, $T$ cannot be a singular time, hence we conclude that this case simply cannot happen.
-This conclusion justifies the title of this section: to have a singularity (assuming the multiplicity--one conjecture) some curve must disappear.
+This conclusion justifies the title of this section: to have a singularity (assuming the multiplicity--one conjecture) some curves must disappear.